Goood morning fam!

 Sizing: I think lululemon tops run smaller than their bottoms.
 I wear a size 6 in their tops and that’s what I’m wearing here–it fit great!
 Snug but not too tight.

 I LOVE LOVE this bra.
+My favorite sports bra I own.
 It’s a great all-purpose sports bra–and I love that it’s longer cut on the torso–which offers more support (enough for running and even for HIIT workouts), and also doubles great as a sports bra/top for hot yoga!
 (I always feel too naked to wear JUST regular sports bras at hot yoga, but this one has more coverage, so it’s like a top and a bra had a baby. 😂) It’s great at wicking away sweat and has great four-way stretch–making it super comfy and supporting without cutting into you.
 I also love the adorable strappy back!

 Sizing: I wear a 6 in lululemon bras and this one was no different.
 (Follow their sizing guide–it’s very accurate in my experience!)